kickstand-ui/kickstand-ui/docs/getting-started/framework-integrations/angular.md

 @import 'kickstand-ui/src/scss/styles';
 ```

-Alternately, you can add a reference to the SASS in the `angular.json` config file _before_ your global styles (again, so that the default styles can easily be overridden):
+_Alternately_, you can add a reference to the SASS in the `angular.json` config file _before_ your global styles (again, so that the default styles can easily be overridden):

 ```json
  "styles": [